kisslim/zen-of-vibe-coding/README.md

 ### Explicit is better than implicit, but verified is better than explicit.
 > Clearly stated code and prompts help both humans and AI understand intent.
 However, explicit instructions are not enough; the generated code must be verified through execution and testing to ensure it behaves as expected, catching errors that explicit instructions might have missed.

-### Simple is better than complex, but correct is better than simple.
+### Simple is better than complex, but well-defined is better than simple.
 > Simplicity should be a key aim, as it often leads to more maintainable and understandable code.
-However, correctness is the non-negotiable foundation.
-A simple but incorrect solution is worse than a more complex one that works properly.
+However, a well-defined problem with clear requirements and boundaries is more important than simplicity alone.
+A simple solution to the wrong problem provides no value, while a well-defined complex problem can be systematically solved and refined.

 ### Complex is better than complicated, but proven is better than complex.
 > Some problems are inherently complex and require sophisticated solutions.
 A "complex" solution can be well-structured and logical, whereas a "complicated" one is unnecessarily convoluted.
 When complexity is necessary, it should be backed by proofs or rigorous testing to ensure its reliability.